ybarshchevskyi/finding_donors/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+### Background

+This is a project completed under the Udacity DataScience NanoDegree program.

+CharityML is a fictitious charity organization located in the heart of Silicon Valley that was established to provide financial support for people eager to learn machine learning.
+After nearly 32,000 letters were sent to people in the community, CharityML determined that every donation they received came from someone that was making more than $50,000 annually.
+To expand their potential donor base, CharityML has decided to send letters to residents of California, but to only those most likely to donate to the charity.
+With nearly 15 million working Californians, CharityML has brought you on board to help build an algorithm to best identify potential donors and reduce overhead cost of sending mail.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: